sahilphule/devops-templates/documentation/terraform/azure/virtual-machine-terraform/virtual-machine-terraform.md

 ---

 Now we will provision the Azure infrastructure by applying the above-created configuration files.
-> Ensure Azure CLI is configured with appropriate Azure Account credentials with enough permissions.
+> Ensure Azure CLI is configured with appropriate Azure Account credentials and enough permissions.

 ## Steps:
 1. Open the PowerShell Window.